tinkerbell/proposals/proposals/0002/README.md

 There should also be a well documented manual release process for the purposes of local testing and troubleshooting.

-### Documentation

-The documentation should be versioned and it should follow the same release cadence as Tinkerbell.
-It should be possible to jump between old version of the Tinkerbell documentation.
-How many, and how is out of scope for this proposal.

 ## System-context-diagram

 ## APIs

 ## Alternatives

-I didn't find a well explained release process that can be reused.
-Every project has its own way even if, at the end the outcome is similar.
+Every project has its own approach even when the is similar.
 I am listing here some successful release process I am involved with, please add yours if you have because I am sure this proposal will be a glue of the best experiences we have as a team: